geoglows/training.geoglows.org/docs/accessing-data.md

 # Accessing Data

-## Hydrofabric

 ## Hydroviewer App
-The Hydroviewer App is a web-based tool designed to visualize and interact with streamflow data.
+The Hydroviewer App is a web-based tool developed by the BYU Hydroinformatics Lab designed to visualize and interact with streamflow data.

 ![image](images/img6.png)